Jerry Lawler: Commentator and part-time wrestler (2001–2012)

 At WrestleMania, Lawler initially won by submission, but the Anonymous Raw General Manager reversed the decision due to Stone Cold physically getting involved in the match by pushing Cole, making Cole the winner by disqualification.
 Lawler and Ross then faced Cole and Swagger at Extreme Rules in a Country Whipping match, where they were defeated.
 Lawler challenged Cole to one last match at Over the Limit, even going as far as to putting his Hall of Fame ring on the line and offered to personally induct Cole into the Hall of Fame itself.
 During the contract signing, Cole announced it would be a "Kiss My Foot" match.
 At the pay-per-view, Lawler defeated Cole.
 Afterwards, Ross, Eve Torres and Bret Hart helped Lawler by making Cole kiss his foot.
 Following the pay-per-view, Cole apologized to Lawler, ending the feud.

 Lawler competed in the 2012 Royal Rumble match as the number 12 entrant, but was eliminated by Cody Rhodes after 43 seconds.
 He, along with Booker T, eliminated Cole afterwards.
-On the April 30, 2012 episode of Raw, Lawler competed in a Beat the Clock challenge to determine the number one contender for the WWE Championship match at Over the Limit, but was defeated by Daniel Bryan, who went on to challenge for the title.
+On the April 30, 2012, episode of Raw, Lawler competed in a Beat the Clock challenge to determine the number one contender for the WWE Championship match at Over the Limit, but was defeated by Daniel Bryan, who went on to challenge for the title.
 On the July 9 episode of Raw, Lawler went against Cole in a WrestleMania XXVII rematch, which he quickly won, but the anonymous Raw General Manager, who returned that night as the guest general manager, reversed the decision and Lawler lost to Cole by disqualification following interference by Booker T. Santino Marella came out to reveal that Hornswoggle was the Anonymous Raw General Manager, who was hiding underneath the ring.

 On the July 23 episode of WWE Raw 1000, after CM Punk attacked The Rock, Lawler would mention on commentary that "CM Punk has turned his back on the WWE Universe."
 The following week on Raw, Punk would confront Lawler about what he said before being interrupted by Big Show.
-On the August 20 episode of Raw, after Cena wouldn't tell Punk he was the "Best in the World," Punk would ask for Lawler to get in the ring and say it for the WWE Universe.
+On the August 20 episode of Raw, after Cena would not tell Punk he was the "Best in the World", Punk would ask for Lawler to get in the ring and say it for the WWE Universe.
 After Lawler refused to say Punk was the "Best in the World" too, Punk would attack Lawler from behind.
 The next week on Raw, after Lawler demanded an apology from Punk, Punk would challenge Lawler to a match, which Lawler would accept later that night, where Punk would defeat Lawler in a Steel Cage match.
 Before the September 3 episode of Raw, Punk and Lawler brawled backstage, with Punk getting the upper hand before officials stopped them, Lawler was kicked in the throat, which caused Lawler to miss commentary that night, with The Miz filling in for him.